Endometriosis

 Enhancing Healthcare Team Outcomes

 Endometriosis remains a disease with high comorbidity, even though extensive research has been conducted and new medical treatments have been developed.
 Healthcare professionals need to join hands and work collectively when they need to work with patients with suspected cases of endometriosis.
-It is not random that the mean delay of a definitive diagnosis of endometriosis is approximately ten years.
+It is not random that the mean delay of a definitive diagnosis of endometriosis is approximately 10 years.
 Public health interventions should be introduced and promote awareness among females of childbearing age for signs and symptoms of endometriosis; thus, they could seek medical care in an earlier stage of the disease.

 Clinicians should work as a team regarding the management of endometriosis to achieve the most effective treatment and avoid surgical complications.
-Additionally, healthcare professionals engaged with the management of endometriosis should be informed about new drugs, their indications or adverse effects to implement a successful treatment, and their attention should be drawn to the fact that the symptomatology of the disease has no direct relationship with the extent of disease.[47]
+Additionally, healthcare professionals engaged with the management of endometriosis should be informed about new drugs, their indications or adverse effects to implement a successful treatment, and their attention should be drawn to the fact that the symptomatology of the disease has no direct relationship with the extent of the disease.[47]
 The treatment plan should be personalized and patient-centered, chosen basically by the individual characteristics of each patient.
 The symptoms, age, and childbearing desire are essential factors that should be communicated with the patient and within the health care team.
 Endometriosis is a chronic condition.
 Therefore, the main goals of the healthcare team should be the alleviation of symptoms, the minimization of pain recurrence, and the safety of the patient.

 Details